KimChonk/KimChonk/README.md

 ### About Me

-I am a third-year Information Technology student at Ho Chi Minh City University of Technology (HUTECH) with a GPA of 3.23/4.0.
+I am a Final-year Information Technology student at Ho Chi Minh City University of Technology (HUTECH).
 As a recipient of the "Outstanding Student" award, I am committed to academic excellence and practical application.

 My core expertise lies in building scalable web applications using the **.NET ecosystem (ASP.NET Core)** for the backend and **React/Next.js** for the frontend.
 I focus on clean architecture, performance optimization, and solving complex algorithmic problems.